celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

    // RegisterUnmarshaller registers unmarshaller for the given ProofType.
    // If there is no umarshaller for `ProofType`, then `Subscribe` returns an error.
-   RegisterUnmarshaller(proofType ProofType, f proofUnmarshaller) error }
+   RegisterUnmarshaller(proofType ProofType, f proofUnmarshaller) error
+   // UnregisterUnmarshaller removes unmarshaller for the given ProofType.
+   // If there is no unmarshaller for `ProofType`, then it returns an error.
+   UnregisterUnmarshaller(proofType ProofType) error{}
+}
 ```